 c.)
 After your computer has died, let it stay dead for another 1-2 hours for good measure.

 d.)
 Once it’s sufficiently dead, plug it back in and let it reach a full charge before using it again.
 When it reaches 100 percent, your battery has been properly calibrated.

-9. If installing an SSD sounds a bit too daunting for you, you can help decrease your hard disk’s power consumption by regularly defragging it.
+If installing an SSD sounds a bit too daunting for you, you can help decrease your hard disk’s power consumption by regularly defragging it.
 Fragmented files mean your computer has to work harder to retrieve information, so regular defragging ensures that the stuff on your hard drive is stored as efficiently as possible and requires the least amount of energy to be retrieved.
 Check out Auslogics Disc Defrag, an easy to use software that’ll defragment your hard drive.

 Generally, newer drivers and software are designed to be more efficient, and are likely to be less resource hungry.
 Make sure all your software is up to date.